Make your thank you memorable!

 - The Internal Revenue Service requires a donor to have a bank record or written communication for any monetary contribution before it can be claimed as a charitable contribution on the donor’s federal income tax return.
 For any single contribution of $250 or more, the donor is responsible for obtaining a written acknowledgment from the charity before the charitable contribution can be claimed on the donor’s federal income tax return.

-For details, consult IRS publication Charitable Contributions: Substantiation and Disclosure Requirements.
+For details, consult IRS publication Charitable Contributions: Substantiation and Disclosure Requirements (PDF).

-- Consider using the customizable gift acknowledgement document available on the Donor Education and Development website,
+- Consider using this customizable gift acknowledgement document (DOCX).